nabadger/terraform-kubernetes/README.md

 Using:

 * Install terraform
-* Install cfssl
+* Install cfssl and cfssljson (make sure they get added to your $PATH)

 * Create your key
 ```
 ssh-keygen -f ${HOME}/.ssh/id_rsa_tf
 ```

-* Import your key into digital-ocean
+* Import your new ssh key (above) into digital-ocean
 > https://cloud.digitalocean.com/settings/security

-* Create a digital-ocean token and copy it into ./secrets/DO_TOKEN
+* Create a digital-ocean token and add it to ./secrets/DO_TOKEN
 > https://cloud.digitalocean.com/settings/api/tokens

 * Run helper script to setup env